selsamman/amorphic-ticket-demo/README.md

 ## Installation

 * Get a copy of this project
-* Do an npm update
+* Do an npm update to bring in the latest node modules
 * Modify files in the app directory
 * Update the config.json, schema.json and router.js files according to your needs